What is the best treatment for plantar fasciitis?

 Can plantar fasciitis go away on its own?

 Sometimes.
 Often, patients consciously limit the irritating activity (running, hiking, etc.) and, as a result, decrease the irritation occurring in their foot.
-Oftentimes, without correction of the structural or biomechanical faults, pain returns as you return to activity.
+Oftentimes, without correction of the structural or biomechanical faults, the pain returns as you return to activity.